jake-knerr/js-style-guide/README.md

 #### Common Project Folders:

 - `/client` - the client application.
-  - `/scripts`
-    - `/build` - Build scripts.
   - `/src`
     - `/assets` - Static assets.
     - `/managers/`
     - `/services`
     - `/utils`
-    - `/types`
     - `/views` - View components.
     - `bootstrap.js` - Entry point for the client application.
-- `/server`
+  - `/types`
 - `/controllers` - Functions that can accept `req`, `res`,and `next` objects.
   - Prefer thin controllers and put business logic in the services.
   - HTTP request handlers should just concern themselves with HTTP and data shape validation.
   - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
-    - Exported functions use `handleXXX` as a naming scheme.
+  - Exported functions use `processXXX` as a naming scheme.
   - Controllers can be merged into routes if they are only used in a single route.
   - `/controllers//validators` - Validators are are a type of controller middleware that are used to validate and sanitize data before it gets to the services.
     - All exported functions use `validateXXX` as a naming scheme.
     - They validate the shape of data so typically there are no hits to the database or services.
     - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by other controllers.
 - `/data` - All exported functions use simple CRUD prefix names like `readData`, `updateData`, etc. Data functions are "dumb".
 The services are smart.
   - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
   - Prefer the following top-down order for exported functions: `read, create, update, delete`.
   - Data entities' shapes are defined here.
 E.G. `UserEntity`, `CarEntity`, `CustomerEntity`.
     - Only use the "entity" postfix if the data is mapped to a database schema.
     - Add `Entity` to the end of the type name.
 - `/lib` - Third-party libraries that are not available on npm.
 - `/logs`
 - `/public` - Publicly available static assets.
 - `/routes` - Post requests should use CRUD prefixes in the url.
 E.G. `/create-topic`
   - Order routes by `read`, `create`, `update`, `delete`.
 - `/scripts` - scripts that are used to build, test, deploy, or run tasks for the application.
   - `/scripts/build`
   - `/scripts/test`
   - `/scripts/tasks`
+- `/scratch` - Random thoughts, files, mockups.
+- `/scripts`
+  - `/build` - Build scripts.
+  - `/tasks` - Scripts run at specified intervals.
 - `/services` - The business logic of the application.
 They are the gateway to the data model.
 Services are "smart" and data models are "dumb", and they provide the data to the controllers.
   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
   - Prefer CRUD functions using the following prefixes: `get`, `add`, `set`, `remove`, defined in this top-down order.
 - `/testing`
 - `/types` - shared type definitions, enums, and jsdoc definitions that do not fit cleanly into a feature folder.
   - Only typescript definitions, JSDoc, or enums go in this folder.
 - `/utils` - shared utils.
 - `/views` - Templates and static view files.
-  - `/src` - Source files for any transpiled or compiled components.
-    - Even for multiple discrete components, prefer to put them all in a single `/src` folder.
-Each component can have its own folder within `/src`.
 - `server.js` - Entry point for the server application.
-- `/utils` - Shared utilities.

 #### Prefer a Layer Based Architecture.